 Longtime football coach, Dave Tomlinson (pictured), was named “Coach of the Year” after the team finishes with an undefeated season.

-Menaul School reopened its boarding program after a ten year hiatus.
-Boarding students are primarily international students.
-The program helps to sustain Menaul as an internationally focused school.
+Menaul School reopens its Boarding Program after a ten year hiatus.
+Boarding students are primarily international students, and this helps to sustain Menaul as an internationally focused school.

 All information acquired from the Menaul Historical Library.
 For more information, please call (505) 343-7480.